-Final Friday was started as First Friday about 40 years ago and had various hosts and venues over the decades.
+Final Friday started as First Friday and has had various hosts and venues over the decades.
 For many years before her death, Molly Ivins hosted the once-a-month party at her home.
-In more recent times, Final Friday moved from house to house each month with several different hosts throughout the year.
+In more recent times, Final Friday has moved from house-to-house each month with several different hosts throughout the year.

-If you don’t see a Final Friday near you, it’s easy to start one in your area — just email your contact information to [email protected] and we’ll help get you started.
+We’re always looking to expand.
+If you’re interested in starting a Final Friday in your area, send your contact information to [email protected].
 You can also write us if you want to host a Final Friday or add yourself to the Final Friday email list in your city.

 Rio Grande Valley (Weslaco, TX)

 Check the events page here for the latest Final Friday information.